Zlatograd: Geography

 Forest covers an area of 144.60 km2.
 Species including beech, hornbeam, oak, birch and cornel-tree are mostly spread among the broad-leaved forests.
 Prevailing coniferous trees are spruce, fir-tree, white and black pine.

 Agriculture covers 25 km2 and the arable land is 12 km2.
 The cultures grown in the municipality are tobacco, potatoes, vegetables and strawberries (representatives of perennial plants).

 There is a tailings pond called "Erma Reka" which is 8 km away from the town of Zlatograd and 5 km away from the village of Erma Reka.
 The municipality is rich in underground resources.
 In the surroundings of Erma Reka there is a geothermal deposit of hot mineral water.

 Soils are maroon forest leached (97.59 km2); brown forest-dark (12 km2); brown forest-transient (83.37 km2); brown forest light (117.59 km2); alluvial-delluvial (0.59 km2); humus-carbonate (11.07 km2).

-Demographics

-The rate of unemployment is 32.64%, which is the highest since 1990.
-The active population is 8,063 of whom 50,97% are employed in the public sector and 49.03% in the private sector.

 Honour

 Zlatograd Rock on Livingston Island in the South Shetland Islands, Antarctica is named after Zlatograd.